Bylaws of the Palmetto State School Counselor Association

 A. Regional Chairs: The Regional Chairs shall represent and advocate for the school counseling needs in the following areas of the state of South Carolina: Piedmont, Midlands, Pee Dee, and Coastal.
 The Regional Chairs will be appointed by the board president.

 B. District School Counselor Director/Coordinator Liaison: The District School Counselor Director/Coordinator Liaison shall be responsible for facilitating communication with the state’s counselor directors/coordinators and providing the board with current information regarding the status and effectiveness of school counseling in the state.
 The Director/Liaison will be a voting member appointed by the board president.

-C. Private School Counseling Liaison: The Private School Counseling Liaison shall be responsible for facilitating communication with the state’s private school counselors, advocating for the needs of private school counselors, and providing information to the board regarding the status of private school counseling in the state.
+C. Non-Traditional School Counseling Liaison: The Non-Traditional School Counseling Liaison shall be responsible for facilitating communication with the state’s Non-Traditional school counselors, advocating for the needs of Non-Traditional school counselors, and providing information to the board regarding the status of Non-Traditional school counseling in the state.
 The Liaison shall have voice and be a voting member appointed by the board president.

 D. South Carolina State Department of Education (SC SDE) Liaison: The South Carolina State Department of Education Liaison shall be responsible for advocating for the needs of school counselors in South Carolina within SC SDE channels and providing information to the board regarding any SC SDE proposals and policies impacting school counseling in the state.
 The Liaison shall have voice, but will be a non-voting member appointed by the board president.

 Section 3.
 Ad Hoc Committees